jermafenser/doom64-dc/README.md

 ***N64 retail game support***

+This step is always required.
 Somehow acquire a Doom 64 ROM in Z64 format and name it `doom64.z64` .

 Check that your Doom 64 ROM is the correct one.